MicrosoftLearning/mslearn-databricks/Instructions/Exercises/LA-04-Explore-Delta-Lake.md

 1. Use the **&#9656; Run Cell** menu option at the left of the cell to run it.
 Then wait for the Spark job run by the code to complete.

-1. Under the existing code cell, use the **+** icon to add a new code cell.
+1. Under the existing code cell, use the **+ Code** icon to add a new code cell.
 Then in the new cell, enter and run the following code to load the data from the file and view the first 10 rows.

     ```python
    df = spark.read.load('/delta_lab/products.csv', format='csv', header=True)